MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/index.md

                 <li class="column-third">
                   <a href="./plan-design/deployment-roadmap.md">
                     <h3>Azure Rights Management deployment roadmap</h3>
-                    <p>Prepare for, implement, and manage Azure RMS for your organization.</p>
+                    <p>Identify and follow the steps to implement and manage Azure RMS for your organization.</p>
                 <h4>Learn more</h4>
                   </a>
                 </li>